KamilMilewski/tb_refactor_blog/part_I.md

 end
 ```

 Specs are green, thus first iteration of our refactor is done.
-For now there is not much a difference between good old service object and operation.
-You could even say its worse than before and You would be probably right.
+For now there is not much a difference between our good old service and operation.
+You could even say it's worse than before and You would be probably right.
 But we are far from over :) In the ongoing post we will slim down our __FATTY__ ```do_everything!``` step by dividing it to more smaller steps.
 In the process we will also get rid of exception based flow control.
 [Go to Part II](#)